makerdao/community/governance/votes/Executive vote - September 13, 2023.md

 If this executive proposal passes, the following actions will occur within the Maker Protocol:

-- Several Stability Scope-defined parameter changes will be executed, including changes to Stability Fees and the PSM-USDP-A DC-IAM Maximum Debt Ceiling.
+- Several Stability Scope-defined parameter changes will be executed, including changes to Stability Fees and the PSM-PAX-A DC-IAM Maximum Debt Ceiling.
-- The Spark Protocol Dai Direct Deposit Module (D3M) Maximum Debt Ceiling will be increased to 400 million DAI; and the Ceiling Increase Cooldown will be increased to 12 hours.
+- Adjustments will be made to the Spark Protocol Dai Direct Deposit Module (D3M) Maximum Debt Ceiling and Ceiling Increase Cooldown.
 - The Fortunafi vault's Debt Ceiling will be set to zero DAI, per the Stability Scope Artifact's requirement to offboard legacy Legal Recourse Assets.
 - A DAO resolution pertaining to the HV Bank vault will be approved to terminate future purchases and return available cash from the HVB Master Participation Trust.
 This is per the Stability Scope Artifact's requirement to offboard legacy Legal Recourse Assets.
 - Aligned Delegate compensation for August 2023 will be distributed.
-- A Spark Protocol Proxy Spell will be triggered that implements changes to the DAI borrow spread and the flash loan fee.
 - MKR vesting transfers will be executed for the DECO-001 and SES-001 Core Units, per their successful budget proposals.
 - The `MCD_CAT` contract will be scuttled by removing it from the Chainlog and removing all its permissions on the Protocol contracts.
+- A Spark Protocol Proxy Spell will be triggered that implements changes to the DAI borrow spread and the flash loan fee.

 **Voting for this executive proposal will place your MKR in support of the actions outlined above.**